 Belt usage differed by occupant race/ethnicity.
 Asian as a category was recently introduced, as was reporting Unsure race use (both in 2022), so those results only appear as dots in the trend graph.
-The incidence of unknown race is rather low (50 occupants in 2023; only 36 in 2022), so those usage levels should be taken lightly.
+The incidence of unknown race is rather low (54 occupants in 2024, 50 in 2023, and only 36 in 2022), so those usage levels should be taken lightly.
 Results indicated Black occupants wore safety belts less often compared to other known race/ethnicities.
 This has been the case historically.